Infant School Curriculum

 The Curriculum at Malorees Infant School is driven by the Early Years Foundation Stage Document (Development Matters in the EYFS) and the 2014 National Curriculum.

 We also develop our own 'Contexts for Learning' in which different curriculum subjects are connected together under a theme to engage pupils' interest, make connections and deepen their knowledge and understanding.
-Examples include: Superheroes (Health, fitness and the human body), The Seaside Then and Now (Victorian England, historical change, sea creatures, human and physical geography), The Great Fire of London (history, our London locality, materials).
+Examples include: Our Wonderful World (Reception: Life cycles, living things), Explorers (Year 2: chronology, history, physical geography), The Great Fire of London (history, our London locality, materials).

 We use a range of teaching methods and styles which draw on current research into how children learn best.